ThatUsernameAlreadyExist/TECKIN-TC100-Anyka-AK3918-camera-hacks/README.md

 ## How to install
 1. Prepare an MicroSD-card with FAT32 filesystem and allocation unit size 32K (16K and smaller unit size may running system into unstable condition)
 2. Copy all data to MicroSD-card
 3. Connect the camera to your WiFI network through Teckin app (Android/IOS).
-See IP-address of the camera in your WiFi-router settings (required to connect via telnet).
+See IP-address of the camera in your WiFi-router settings (required to connect via http/rtsp).
 4. Place MicroSD-card in camera
 5. Reboot camera